plapadoo/opencast/docs/guides/admin/docs/modules/ltimodule.md

 custom parameters to be defined globally.

 * To show the Opencast Media Module, use `tool=engage/ui/`
-* To show all videos for a single series, use `tool=ltitools/series/index.html?series=SERIESID`
+* To show all videos for a single series, use `tool=ltitools/series/index.html?series=SERIESID`.
+You can also pass `series_name` to select a series by name (the name has to be unique).
+If you want the ability to delete events from the series (which will only be available for instructors), add `&deletion=true` to the URL.
+* To show an upload form, use `tool=ltitools/upload/index.html?series=SERIESID`.
+You can also pass `series_name` to select a series by name (the name has to be unique).
 * To show a single video, use `tool=/play/MEDIAPACKAGEID`
 * To show a short debugging page before proceeding to the tool page, add the parameter `test=true`